Wu Qing-feng

-Wu Qing-feng (Wú Qīngfēng (吴青峰, 吳青峰); born 1982), also known as Wu Tsing-fong or Greeny Wu, is a Taiwanese singer-songwriter and the lead vocalist of Oaeen (Sodagreen).
-In addition to being the group’s principal creative force, he has written songs for numerous other artists.
+Wu Qing-feng (Wú Qīngfēng (吴青峰, 吳青峰); born 1982), also known as Wu Tsing-fong or Greeny Wu, is a Taiwanese singer-songwriter and the lead vocalist of Sodagreen.
+In addition to being the principal creative force for his own band, he has written songs for numerous artists.
 He won the 18th Golden Melody Award for Best Composer in 2007 and the 27th Golden Melody Award for Best Lyricist in 2016.
 He began a solo career in 2018 and released his debut studio album, Spaceman, the following year.

 Early life and career beginnings

 Wu was born in Taipei, Taiwan and is the youngest son in the family.
 He went to The Affiliated Senior High School of National Taiwan Normal University (HSNU) and joined the school magazine club as the president and the art editor.
 He applied to study in the Department of Chinese Literature of National Chengchi University (NCCU) in 2000, double-majoring in the Department of Advertising and minoring in the Department of Business Administration and in the Department of Education.